-The Police, Crime, Sentencing and Courts Act will introduce early in 2023 a new duty on a range of specified authorities, such as the police, local government, youth offending teams, health and probation services, to work collaboratively, share data and information, and put in place plans to prevent and reduce serious violence within their local communities.
+Police, Crime, Sentencing and Courts Act 2022 introduced a new duty on a range of specified authorities, such as the police, local government, youth offending teams, health and probation services, to work collaboratively, share data and information, and put in place plans to prevent and reduce serious violence within their local communities.
 Educational authorities and prisons/youth custody authorities will be under a separate duty to co-operate with core duty holders when asked, and there will be a requirement for the partnership to consult with all such institutions in their area.

 The Duty is not intended to replace or duplicate existing safeguarding duties.
-Local partners may choose to meet the requirements of the Duty through existing multiagency structures, such as multi-agency safeguarding arrangements, providing the correct set of partners are involved.
+Local partners may choose to meet the requirements of the Duty through existing multi-agency structures, such as multi-agency safeguarding arrangements, providing the correct set of partners are involved.

-So-called 'honour'-based abuse (including Female Genital Mutilation and Forced Marriage)
+So-called 'honour'-based abuse (including female genital mutilation and forced marriage)